onap/vnfrqts-requirements/docs/Chapter8.rst

 R-27995: The VNF **SHOULD** include control loop mechanisms to notify the consumer of the VNF of their exceeding SLA thresholds so the consumer is able to control its load against the VNF.

 R-31809: The VNF **MUST** support the HealthCheck RPC.
-The HealthCheck RPC, executes a vendor-defined VNF Healthcheck over the scope of the entire VNF (e.g., if there are multiple VNFCs, then run a health check, as appropriate, for all VNFCs).
+The HealthCheck RPC, executes a VNF providor-defined VNF Healthcheck over the scope of the entire VNF (e.g., if there are multiple VNFCs, then run a health check, as appropriate, for all VNFCs).
 It returns a 200 OK if the test completes.
 A JSON object is returned indicating state (healthy, unhealthy), scope identifier, time-stamp and one or more blocks containing info and fault information.
 If the VNF is unable to run the HealthCheck, return a standard http error code and message.

 R-25401: The VNF **MUST** use asymmetric keys of at least 2048 bits in length.